 The Journal is an Open Access journal.
 We are classed as a ‘Gold Journal’ in the Open Access classification system (Hubbard, 2007).
 As a Gold standard open access journal we strive to publish rigorous peer reviewed articles that contribute to the discourse of Whole Schooling at no cost to the author(s).
 To this end, all editors and staff at the journal give their time on a voluntary basis.
 As this is an open access journal, all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.
 All articles are licensed under a Creative Commons Attribution-No Derivatives 4.0 International License.

 Please contact us if you have feedback or questions about submissions.
 We are also interested in hearing from individuals who may wish to serve on the Editorial Review Board to review articles for publication.

 Journal staff: Drs.
-Dianne Chambers and Phyllis Jones, Editors; Michael Riley, Editorial Assistant; Danielle Nowosiadlo, Editorial Assistant; and Michael Peterson, Managing Editor, Whole Schooling Press (of which the Journal is a part).
+Dianne Chambers and Phyllis Jones, Editors; Jonathan Chitiyo, Submissions Manager; Danielle Nowosiadlo, Editorial Assistant; Gretchen Stewart, Editorial Assistant; and Michael Peterson, Managing Editor, Whole Schooling Press (of which the Journal is a part).